vm32/Full-Disk-Image/README.md

 ---

-For any assistance or further information, please open an issue in this repository.
+For further assistance or additional information, please feel free to open an issue in this repository.
+We are here to support your forensic analysis needs.